justas-b1/Gitlab-dos2/README.md

 **User Interaction (UI:N)** - There's no user interaction required.

 **Scope (S:C)** - Changed.
-Affects VM, which is above Gitlab application and also affects cloud hosting account if auto-scaling is enabled.
+Affects the underlying VM hosting GitLab and the cloud hosting account, particularly if auto-scaling is enabled.

 **Integrity Impact (I:L)** - Given that the full VM crash occurs due to OOM, and the system needs a manual restart, the integrity impact can be categorized as Low for the following reasons: